ctrliq/fuzzball-workflow-examples/hello-world/README.md

 # Hello, world

-A simple "Hello, world" workflow which prints the host which the job is running on and its namespace using a public Alpine container from Dockerhub.
+A simple "Hello, world" workflow which prints the host which the job is running on using a public Alpine container from Dockerhub.

 ## Running the Workflow